Dear Members of the Trinity College Community:

 As many of you will know, although Bill had already served for many years as Chancellor, he was so concerned with our welfare through the ongoing building project and the pandemic that he continued in the role, presiding virtually at our ceremonies and governance meetings, and hosting online events and talks.
 This spring, with the easing of COVID-19 restrictions, he was so thrilled that we were able to hold our first in-person ceremony in years – our Faculty of Divinity Convocation 2022 – and was right there with us to celebrate with our new graduates and honorees.
 We did not know it would be his last.

-A funeral service will be held at Trinity College.
+A service at Trinity is being planned for September 14, 2022 and we will share more information as soon as it is available.
 Once again, on behalf of the whole college community, we extend our heartfelt condolences to his wife Cathy, his children Katy and Patrick, his family, friends and colleagues.

 The world will simply not be the same without Bill Graham.